Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ## API changes
 [library-api-changes]: #library-api-changes

 - `Rc`/`Arc` - all APIs for construction,  except the new `Rc::new_unchecked` method, only exist for `T: Forget` types.
-In the future we *may* allow safe constructors for `T: ?Forget + 'static` (resources are borrowed for `'static`, it fulfills the guarantee we are giving to the unsafe code) and something along the lines of `T: ?Forget + Freeze` (to forbid cycles), RFC author is not familiar enough with interior mutability questions.
+In the future we *may* allow safe constructors for `T: ?Forget + 'static` (resources are borrowed for `'static`, it fulfills the guarantee we are giving to the unsafe code) and something along the lines of `T: ?Forget + Freeze` (to forbid cycles), author of the RFC is not familiar enough with interior mutability questions.
 - `ManuallyDrop<T>` always implements `Forget`, regardless of the `T`. `ManuallyDrop::new` is available for types with `T: Forget`.
 New unsafe method `ManuallyDrop::new_unchecked`, available for `T: ?Forget`, is introduced.
 We may add a safe constructor with `T: ?Forget + 'static`, as we allow forgetting in statics.
 - `Box::<T>::into_ptr` is available only for `T: Forget`.
 As for `T: !Forget` users should `ManuallyDrop::new_unchecked` and take the pointer via `&raw mut`.
 It will still be allowed to pass this pointer to `Box::from_ptr`.
 - `Box::<T>::forget` is available only for `T: Forget`.